bitterjug/devjournal-crypto/devjournal.markdown

 Looking at the nested routes version of the API:

-- [-] The trailing slash is back: how do we get rid of that?
+- [ ] The trailing slash is back: how do we get rid of that?
-- [-] Even worse! `/logframes/1/` and `/logframes/2/` give the same set of
-  logframes, so even though the urls are nested, it's not iterpreting the key value at all at the moment.
+- [x] Even worse! `/logframes/1/` and `/logframes/2/` give the same set of logframes, so even though the urls are nested, it's not iterpreting the key value at all at the moment.